How to make kale pesto

 That's easy to say but just read the convincing research lower down.

 It's also the cure for that other misery; chronic constipation.
-But too much of a good thing gives the wife diarrhoea.
+It is unlikely since only 5% of folk eating typical grocery store food get the recommended daily allowance of fibre but too much of a good thing may give you diarrhoea.

 Pesto is traditionally made with sweet-basil and pine nuts.
 Today we do something different.
 It is just as tasty but has rather other benefits; both are good.